-A compound-term is \emph{flat} if each argument in it is either a constant or a variable.
+A compound term is \emph{flat} if each argument in it is either a constant or a variable.
 A literal is \emph{flat} if each argument in it is either a constant or a variable.
-A clause is \emph{flat} if all literals in it are flat.
-A clause is \emph{simple} if each argument in it is either a variable, or a constant or a flat compound term.
-A \emph{simple compound-term literal} (\emph{clause}), or plainly a \emph{compound-term literal} (\emph{clause}), is a simple literal (clause) containing at least one flat compound terms.
-For example, $\lnot A(f(x,y))$ is a compound-term literal, but not $\lnot A(f(g(x),y))$ for the occurrence of the nested compound term $f(g(x),y)$.
+A clause is \emph{flat} if the literals in it are flat.
+A clause is \emph{simple} if each argument in it is either a variable or a constant or a flat compound term.
+A \emph{simple compound-term literal} (\emph{clause}), or plainly a \emph{compound-term literal} (\emph{clause}), is a simple literal (clause) containing at least one flat compound term.
+For example, $\lnot A(f(x,y))$ is a compound-term literal, but not $\lnot A(f(g(x),y))$ because ofs the presence of the nested compound term $f(g(x),y)$.
 A clause $C$ is \emph{covering} if each compound term $t$ in it satisfies $\Var(t)=\Var(C)$.
-Two compound terms $t$ and $s$ are \emph{compatible} if the argument lists of $t$ and $s$ are identical.
+Two compound terms $t$ and $s$ are \emph{compatible} if the argument sequences of $t$ and $s$ are identical.
 A clause $C$ is \emph{compatible} if in $C$, compound terms that are under the same function symbol are compatible.
-A clause is \emph{strongly compatible} if in it all compound terms are compatible.
+A clause is \emph{strongly compatible} if all compound terms in it are compatible.
 For example, $A_1(f(x,y)) \lor \lnot A_2(g(x,y)) \lor A_3(y,x)$ is covering and strongly compatible, and $A_1(f(x,y)) \lor \lnot A_2(g(y,x))$ is covering and compatible, but not strongly compatible.